Smiley baby sitting in a highchair being fed from a spoon

 Baby smiling in the background of the image, with text over top that reads: The first 1001 Days, from antenatal to age 2 years, lays the foundations for both physical and mental wellbeing throughout the lifespan

-Listen to our quick video about the importance of the first 1,001 days here.
+Watch our explainer about the importance of the first 1,001 days

 How do we promote good infant mental health?

-Our Stronger from the Start Manifesto 2022 outlines our key asks for the promotion and improvement of infant mental health in Northern Ireland.
-These asks cover 4 key areas:
+We believe there are four key areas of focus for the promotion and improvement of infant emotional health in Northern Ireland.
+These are:

 Support us on social media

-If you would like to support our campaign, you can save our pledge card here to show your support on social media with the hashtags #StrongerFromTheStart #IncludingInfants.
+If you would like to support our campaign, use our pledge card to support us on social media with the hashtag #StrongerFromTheStart.

 Join the Stronger from the Start Alliance